KenWillmott/Mini11-M8/README.md

 # Mini11-M8
 MC68HC11A1 MCU based SBC

 Documentation is a work in progress.
-This project is based on hardware and software provided here: https://github.com/EtchedPixels/Mini11
+This project is based on hardware and software developed here: https://github.com/EtchedPixels/Mini11

 # Memory Map